Are you ready for stress-free dinners throughout the week? Learn how to create a meal plan that works for you and makes your weeknights a snap!

 This week, I’m going to walk you through my meal planning process and give you a few tips for creating your own.

-To the side of each day, I jot down notes about any evening activities that would require eating by a certain time or afternoon activities that might interfere with making dinner.
-I write these things right on my menu plan so that there are no surprises.
+I then write these things right on my meal plan so that there are no surprises.
 I don’t want to plan for a dish that takes an hour to bake and then realize that I have to be somewhere earlier than it’s going to finish!

 Right off the bat, I fill in any days that I plan to eat out or that I know are going to be our leftover days.
-For examples, Wednesday nights are almost always leftover nights for us because of our work schedules and evening activities.
+For examples, Wednesday nights are almost always leftover nights for us because of evening activities.

 My next step is to assign a protein for each day.
 I try to plan a good variety, including a mix of beef, chicken, pork, and fish.
 One night a week I plan a meatless meal.
 I do this for the health of our bodies, as well as our budget!

-I plan or find specific dishes using items that are on sale that week or ones that I already have on hand.
+Finally, I plan specific dishes using items that are on sale that week or ones I already have on hand.
 I take some effort to match up preparation time with the most appropriate day for it.
-For example, I’m usually home most of the afternoon on Tuesdays and Thursdays, so I plan for slightly more involved dinners on those nights.

 Once the main dishes are decided, I round out each night with a simple vegetable and potato, bread, pasta, or rice.
 I usually keep the side dishes as simple as possible.